gastonstat/relic-math13/oli.md

 5. Select the "I Agree" or "I Disagree" radio button and then click "Submit" from the consent form appearing on the next page.

 6. You will next be taken to the "My Courses" page again.
-In the blue module,Academic Courses, enter m13-f17 in the text box appearing to the right of "Register for a new course."
+In the blue module, Academic Courses, enter m13-s18 in the text box appearing to the right of "Register for a new course."

 7. Click "Go."